chromium/chromium/docs/webapps/testing.md

 Browser tests are much more expensive to run, as they run a fully functional browser.
 These tests are usually only created to test functionality that requires multiple parts of the system to be running or dependencies like the Sync service to be fully running and functional.
 It is good practice to have browsertests be as true-to-user-action as possible, to make sure that as much of our stack is exercised.

 An example set of browser tests are in [`web_app_browsertest.cc`][6].
-Please use the [`WebAppControllerBrowserTest`][5] base class.
+Please use the [`WebAppBrowserTestBase`][5] base class.

 Notes

-- Browser tests based on `WebAppControllerBrowserTest` print a snapshot of chrome://web-app-internals to console on test failures.
+- Browser tests based on `WebAppBrowserTestBase` print a snapshot of chrome://web-app-internals to console on test failures.
 This can be a powerful debugging tool.
 The command line flag `--disable-web-app-internals-log` can be used to disable this feature.

 ## Integration tests